 North Aegean, Greece

-Chios is one of the largest islands of Greece and it’s located in Northeast Aegean.
-It is famous for its “mastiha” (mastic), medieval villages, beautiful beaches and fertile plains.
-Find information about the holidays in Chios, the beaches, the sights, the villages and food.
-Compare ferry routes and book tickets to Chios at the best prices on Ferryhopper!
+Chios is one of the largest islands in Greece and it’s located in the Northeast Aegean.
+It is famous for its mastic, medieval villages, beautiful beaches, and fertile plains.

 The beautiful mastic village Pyrgi in Chios

 Chios is a destination that combines the modern with the traditional way of life.
 The island of Chios will undoubtedly charm you with its untamed beauty, impressive landscapes, and wild, undiscovered beauty.

 Its wide variety of activities and places is ideal for all travelers.
 Families prefer Chios for its laid-back atmosphere, lovely beaches and delicious food, while younger travelers favor it for its nightlife and adventurous landscapes.

 How to get to Chios